The Power of Calculated Fields in Financial Analytics

 This formula calculates each department’s contribution to total revenue regardless of other dimensional filters applied to the visualization.

-INCLUDE LOD expressions add dimensions to the visualization’s level of detail.
+Then there are INCLUDE LOD expressions, which add dimensions to the visualization’s level of detail.
 These enable comparative analysis like year-over-year growth rates even when the visualization doesn’t explicitly include prior periods:

 SUM([Revenue]) / LOOKUP(SUM([Revenue]), -1)